ethanchey/SlashServer/README.md

 # SlashServer

+Note to future readers: this plugin is compatible with Velocity as of June 2nd.

 Allows your players to use `/<servername>` command to switch subservers instead of `/server <servername>`

 ## Links and support